 A widespread public health crisis could adversely affect our results of operations.
-The widespread outbreak of a communicable illness or disease, such as the ongoing COVID-19 outbreak, or other public health crises, including government mandates in response to such events, can result in significant economic disruptions and uncertainties and could adversely affect our business, results of operation and financial condition.
+The widespread outbreak of a communicable illness or disease, such as the COVID-19 outbreak, or other public health crises, including government mandates in response to such events, can result in significant economic disruptions and uncertainties and could adversely affect our business, results of operation, and financial condition.
 The conditions caused by such events may affect the rate of spending by our customers and their ability to pay for our products and services, delay prospective customers' purchasing decisions, interfere with our employees' ability to support our business function, disrupt the ability of third-party providers we rely upon to deliver services, adversely impact our ability to provide on-site services or installations to our customers, or reduce the number of transactions we process, all of which could adversely affect our results of operation and financial position.
 We are unable to accurately predict the impact of such events on our business due to a number of uncertainties, including the duration, severity, geographic reach and governmental responses to such events, the impact on our customers' and vendors' operations, and our ability to provide products and services, including the impact of our employees working remotely.
 If we are not able to respond to and manage the impact of such events effectively, our business will be harmed.

-Our business may be adversely impacted by U.S. and global market and economic conditions.
+Our business may be adversely impacted by general U.S. and global market and economic conditions or specific conditions in the financial services industry.
 We derive most of our revenue from products and services we provide to the financial services industry.
-If the economic environment worsens such that customers are less willing or able to pay the cost of our products and services, we could face a reduction in demand from current and potential clients for our products and services, which could have a material adverse effect on our business, results of operations and financial condition.
+If the general economic environment worsens, or if conditions or regulatory requirements within the financial services industry change, such as if financial institutions are required to increase reserve amounts, customers may be less willing or able to pay the cost of our products and services, and we could face a reduction in demand from current and potential clients for our products and services, which could have a material adverse effect on our business, results of operations, and financial condition.
 In addition, a growing portion of our revenue is derived from transaction processing fees, which depend heavily on levels of consumer and business spending.
 Deterioration in general economic conditions could negatively impact consumer confidence and spending, resulting in reduced transaction volumes and our related revenues.

 Consolidation and failures of financial institutions will continue to reduce the number of our customers and potential customers.
-Our primary market consists of approximately 4,950 commercial and savings banks and more than 5,200 credit unions.
+Our primary market consists of approximately 4,790 commercial and savings banks and more than 5,000 credit unions.
 The number of commercial banks and credit unions in the United States has experienced a steady decrease over recent decades due to mergers and acquisitions and financial failures and we expect this trend to continue as more consolidation occurs.
 Such events may reduce the number of our current and potential customers, which could negatively impact our results of operations.